NeoKEX/Ghwk-ghwk/DEPLOYMENT_GUIDE.md

 ## Security Notes

-- Never commit API keys to GitHub
+- Never commit sensitive data to GitHub
-- Use Render's environment variables for all secrets
+- Use Render's environment variables for configuration
-- Imgur Client ID is safe to use (Client Secret not needed for uploads)
-- Images uploaded to Imgur are publicly accessible
+- Base64 data URLs are embedded in responses (no separate image storage)

 ## Next Steps